 Do you have back up equipment?

-I always carry two cameras on the day, a main camera with two card slots and a prime lens (fixed focal length) but I can still zoom, just with my feet and I'll use that one for the majority of the day.
-A prime lens is much sharper than a zoom lens and it gives me an edge over a zoom as I can be more artistic.
+I always carry two cameras on the day, a main camera with two card slots and a short zoom lens and I'll use that one for the majority of the day.

 Are you insured?